OpenGeoVis/PVGeo/joss/paper.md

-Development for PVGeo is complemented by development for [`pyvista`](http://docs.pyvista.org): *A Streamlined Python Interface for the Visualization Toolkit*.
+Development for PVGeo is complemented by development for [PyVista](http://docs.pyvista.org): *A Streamlined Python Interface for the Visualization Toolkit*.
-PVGeo provides an extension package to `pyvista` linking data formats and filtering routines common in geoscientific disciplines to `pyvista`'s generalized framework for 3D visualization.
+PVGeo provides an extension package to PyVista linking data formats and filtering routines common in geoscientific disciplines to PyVista's generalized framework for 3D visualization.
-PVGeo leverages `pyvista` to make the inputs and outputs of PVGeo algorithms more accessible so that users can create compelling, integrated visualizations of their work in a reproducible workflow.
+PVGeo leverages PyVista to make the inputs and outputs of PVGeo algorithms more accessible so that users can create compelling, integrated visualizations of their work in a reproducible workflow.